potamides/dotfiles/README.md

 ---

-This repository contains my personal [dotfiles](https://wiki.archlinux.org/title/Dotfiles) for almost all the programs I use on a daily basis.
+This repository contains my personal [dotfiles](https://wiki.archlinux.org/title/Dotfiles) for most of the programs I use on a daily basis.
 Primarily, this allows me to organize my [rice](https://thatnixguy.github.io/posts/ricing/) and to easily set up the computing experience I enjoy on any machine I come across.
 However, it also